awsdocs/amazon-ecs-developer-guide/doc_source/mesh-gs-ecs.md

 1. Choose **Virtual routers** in the left navigation\.

-1. Choose the router that you want to associate a new route with\.
+1. Choose the virtual router that you want to associate a new route with\.

 1. In the **Routes** table, choose **Create route**\.